voteflux/flux-website-v2/_posts/2017-09-22-flux-nsw-needs-declaration-forms.md

 If you do not have access to a printer, get in touch with us and we can send you a form in the mail.

-If we can get 750 signatures before the end of October then we will be on the ballot for the next state election in 2019 where we will have a real chance at winning a seat!
+If we can get 750 signatures before the end of November then we will be on the ballot for the next state election in 2019 where we will have a real chance at winning a seat!
 NSW is a strongest state in terms of membership and we came within 200 votes of winning a seat in WA in March.

 <div class="center my3"><a href="{{site.baseurl}}/img/nsw-dec-form.pdf" target="_blank" class="btn btn-primary h3 letter-spacing-1">I'm ready to sign!</a></div>